|My Favourite Planet > English > Europe > Greece > Macedonia > |

 The EO16 starts at Thessaloniki's southeastern coastal suburb of Votsi.

 Follow signs southeastwards to Thermi.
-The road heads east and inland, winding up around plains and wooded hills (the highest is the 1165 metre Mount Holomontas) of central Halkidiki, through small towns and villages, including Galatista, Agios Prodromos, Paleochora, Arnaia, Paleohori, Neochora, modern Stageira (not to be confused with ancient Stageira), Stratoniki, then on to Stratoni on the eastern Halkidiki coast, and southwards to Ierissos and the border with Mount Athos at Ouranoupoli.
+The road heads east and inland, winding up around plains and wooded hills of central Halkidiki (the highest is the 1165 metre Mount Holomontas), through small towns and villages, including Galatista, Agios Prodromos, Paleochora, Arnaia, Paleohori, Neochora, modern Stageira (not to be confused with ancient Stageira), Stratoniki, then on to Stratoni on the eastern Halkidiki coast, and southwards to Ierissos and the border with Mount Athos at Ouranoupoli.

 The turn-off south for Polygyros is 40 km from the start of the road, 9.5 km east of Galatista.
 The 16A, a good minor road, runs south for 14 km to Polygyros, then continues to the seaside resort of Gerakini.